3DiVi/nuitrack-sdk/doc/Unity_Basic.md

 <img width="450" src="img/Ubasic_image3.png">
 </p>

 6. And now, here is the most interesting part that will allow us to create projects with skeleton detection and tracking.
-Download **Nuitrack SDK** [from the official web site](https://nuitrack.com/) and import it to the project (except for the folder **Tutorials/First Project**).
+Download [Nuitrack SDK](https://github.com/3DiVi/nuitrack-sdk) and import it to the project (except for the folder **Tutorials/First Project**).
 To import **Nuitrack SDK**, select **Assets → Import Package → Custom Package → {Root}/NuitrackSDK/Unity3d/Nuitrack.unitypackage** by right-clicking in the **Project** tab.

 _**Note**:_
 **What sensors can I use with my app?**
-*You can use any of the supported sensors for your application (see the list of supported sensors at the [Nuitrack official website](https://nuitrack.com/)).
+*You can use any of the supported sensors for your application (see the list of supported sensors at the [Nuitrack official website](https://nuitrack.com/#sensors)).
 For example, you can use [**TVico**](https://tvico.io/), which is an interactive Android computer with pre-installed Nuitrack.
-You can find the [TVico User Guide](https://download.3divi.com/Nuitrack/doc/TVico_page.html) in our documentation.*
+You can find the [TVico User Guide](doc/TVico_User_Guide.md) in our documentation.*

 7. As a result, you will have a configured development environment with all the necessary components for the build.